DigambarBC/Timer/README.md

 # Timer (Javascript Tool)

-In this project i have develop simple javascript timer.
-By using this timer you can challange yourself to complete specific task
+In this project, I have developed a simple javascript timer.
+By using this timer you can challenge yourself to complete a specific task
 ## Preview

 View Live Preview 👇